Economic Development Certificate

 The cost for the program is $2,950 (meals included), payable in three installments in November, January, and May.

-The class meets one Thursday each month from 2 to 8 p.m. and the following Friday from 8 a.m. to 3:30 p.m.
+The class meets one Thursday a month from 2 p.m. to 8 p.m. and the following Friday from 8 a.m. to 3:30 p.m.
 Dinner on Thursday and continental breakfast and lunch on Friday are included.

 For information on a tuition assistance scholarship to the Hamline Universities – Economic Development Certificate course, please email Leslie Dingman.Click here to submit a Scholarship Application